 Dr. Brent Terwilliger,

-Master of Aeronautical Science
+Master of Science in Unmanned Systems

 Request transcripts from the registrar's office at all colleges or universities you have previously attended.
 Transcripts must be sent directly from the issuing institution to be deemed official.